Major League Baseball schedule: Time of first pitch

 First pitch typically occurs between 5 and 10 minutes past the hour, in order to allow time for pre-game ceremonies.

-Since 2021, MLB has implemented NFL-style flexible scheduling procedures for the final four weeks of each season for ESPN Sunday night and Fox Thursday or Saturday games on national television.
+Since 2021, MLB has implemented NFL-style flexible scheduling procedures for the final four weeks of each season for NBC/Peacock Sunday night and Fox Thursday or Saturday games on national television.
 Networks release their schedules without September games listed so to ensure games with playoff implications are broadcast on national television.

 Washington Nationals home games played on the Fourth of July and Boston Red Sox home games played on the local Patriots' Day holiday start at 11 a.m. in order to coincide with the events of the two cities that are scheduled to take place on the two respective days.
 These games, and starting in 2022, MLB Sunday Leadoff games are usually the only games to start before noon local time during the season.
 (Sunday Leadoff games are only in Eastern time zone, with the Central time zone being added in 2023.)

 Since 2015, the 162nd game of the regular season is usually scheduled on the final Sunday of September or first Sunday of October, and each game always starts at 3 p.m.
 ET regardless of time zone.
 MLB hoped that this would add excitement and drama during the final day, and also limit teams' ability to rest starters at the last minute based on early game results.